 - Share prices or dividend rates on the securities in the trust may decline during the life of the trust.
-There is no guarantee that share prices of the securities in the trust will not decline and that the issuers of the securities will declare dividends in the future and, if declared, whether they will remain at current levels or increase over time. - The trust is concentrated in the information technology sector.
-As a result, the factors that impact the information technology sector will likely have a greater effect on this trust than on a more broadly diversified trust.
-Companies involved in this sector must contend with rapid changes in technology, intense competition, government regulation and the rapid obsolescence of products and services.
-Furthermore, sector predictions may not materialize and the companies selected for the trust may not represent the entire sector and may not participate in the overall sector growth. - Cybersecurity risk.
+There is no guarantee that share prices of the securities in the trust will not decline and that the issuers of the securities will declare dividends in the future and, if declared, whether they will remain at current levels or increase over time. - The trust invests significantly in the consumer products sector.
+As a result, the factors that impact the consumer products sector will likely have a greater effect on this trust than on a more broadly diversified trust.
+General risks of companies in the consumer products sector include cyclicality of revenues and earnings, economic recession, currency fluctuations, changing consumer tastes, extensive competition, product liability litigation and increased government regulation.
+A weak economy and its effect on consumer spending would adversely affect companies in the consumer products sector. - Cybersecurity risk.
 The trust may be susceptible to potential risks through breaches in cybersecurity.
-A breach in cybersecurity refers to both intentional and unintentional events that may cause the trust to lose proprietary information, suffer data corruption or

-- lose operational capacity.
+A breach in cybersecurity refers to both intentional and unintentional events that may cause the trust to lose proprietary information, suffer data corruption or lose operational capacity.
 Such events could cause the sponsor of the trust to incur regulatory penalties, reputational damage, additional compliance costs associated with corrective measures and/or financial loss.
-In addition. cybersecurity breaches of the trust's third-party service providers, or issuers in which the trust invests, can also subject the trust to many of the same risks associated with direct cybersecurity breaches. - The trust is subject to risks arising from various operational factors and their service providers.
+In addition, cybersecurity breaches of the trust's third-party service providers, or issuers in which the trust invests, can also subject the trust to many of the same risks associated with direct cybersecurity breaches.

+- The trust is subject to risks arising • from various operational factors and their service providers.
 Operational factors include, but not limited to. human error, processing and communication errors, errors of the trust's service providers, counterparties or other third-parties, failed or inadequate processes and technology or systems failures.
 Additionally, the trust may be subject to the risk that a service provider may not be willing or able to perform their duties as required or contemplated by their agreements with the trust.
 Although the trust seeks to reduce these operational risks through controls and procedures, there is no way to completely protect against such risks. - Inflation may lead to a decrease in the value of assets or income from investments. - The sponsor does not actively manage the portfolio.
 The trust will generally hold, and may, when creating additional units, continue to buy, the same securities even though a security's outlook, market value or yield may have changed.